snakesch/SDrecall/README.md

 # SD analysis

-This pipeline extracts segmental duplication (SD) regions from a given genome, annotates the regions and extracts regions that fall within known causal genes of certain diseases.
+This pipeline extracts segmental duplication (SD) regions from a given genome, annotates the regions and extracts regions that intersect known causal genes of certain diseases.

 ## Prerequisites
 * [samtools](http://www.htslib.org/)